earthly/website/blog/_posts/2023-10-25-poetry-publish.md

 build-backend = "poetry.core.masonry.api"
 ~~~

-You can see that name, version and other details traditionally configured in a setup.py are already here.
-That makes building easy.
+You can see that name, version, and other details traditionally configured in a setup.py are already here.
+That makes building the distribution simple.

 ## Poetry Build